DonutHUB/VIP-team-website/README.md

 # VIP-team-website
-This contains the files to create website that explains our VIP's team.
+This contains the files to create website that explains our Georgia Tech VIP team, Humor Genome.

 # For first run:
 * Make sure Mongo DB is installed *